Portuguese photovoltaic systems rely on monitoring solutions Reliable and economical operation of the solar parks

 All data from the inverters, weather sensors, transformers, and the switching device is transmitted via a redundant ring structure via fiber-optic cables to a central park control located in the control room.
 With the open and flexible control platform from Phoenix Contact, forwarding to the Asset Performance Management Portal of QOS Energy is simple.
 The specific analyses, warnings, and reports resulting from the data then rationalize the work processes of the OEM service provider.

 Smart automation technology from Phoenix Contact continuously records all data from the six solar parks, which is then analyzed by the Asset Performance Management solution from QOS Energy.
-From data recording on the field level to feed-in control and visualization, Phoenix Contact provides WiNRG GmbH with a complete and seamless solution for solar park management.
-The integrated photovoltaic park management enables reliable and economical operation of the solar park.
+From data recording on the field level to feed-in control and visualization, Phoenix Contact provides WiNRG GmbH with a complete and seamless monitoring solution for solar park management.
+This enables the reliable and economical operation of the solar parks.